lss-1138/SparseTSF/README.md

 Welcome to the official repository of the SparseTSF paper: "[SparseTSF: Modeling Long-term Time Series Forecasting with *1k* Parameters](https://arxiv.org/pdf/2405.00946)"

 ## Updates
+🚩 **News** (2024.10)
+We have introduced a new variant, **SparseTSF/MLP**, which replaces the fully connected linear layer with a dual-layer MLP structure.
+SparseTSF/MLP enhances non-linear learning capabilities, demonstrating stronger competitiveness on _high-dimensional multivariate datasets_, such as Traffic (Average MSE **0.412 -> 0.396**).

 🚩 **News** (2024.09) Another one of our recent works, [CycleNet](https://github.com/ACAT-SCUT/CycleNet) has been accepted as **NeurIPS 2024 Spotlight**.
 CycleNet, similar to SparseTSF, focuses on _leveraging data periodicity_.
 However, it distinguishes itself by introducing a novel RCF technique, which uses _**learnable** recurrent cycles_ to explicitly model periodic patterns.